In Her Pitch For President, Kamala Harris Focuses On Criminal Justice, Inequality

 "I was born realizing the flaws in the criminal justice system," she told NPR's Steve Inskeep.

-Inspired by Supreme Court Justice Thurgood Marshall, the first African-American to ever sit on the nation's highest court, she pursued a career in law to help right the wrongs she saw.
+Inspired by Supreme Court Justice Thurgood Marshall, the first African-American to sit on the nation's highest court, she pursued a career in law to help right the wrongs she saw.
 That ambition would eventually take her from the San Francisco district attorney's office to the California attorney general's office to the Senate.
 Now she hopes it will take her to the White House.
 She's seeking to not only become the first woman to be president, but the first black woman.

 Addressing inequality is a top priority for her.
-That includes her LIFT the Middle Class Act, a tax cut plan which would give families making less than $100,000 a credit of up to $500 a month, saying that "when we lift up the economic status of families, neighborhoods thrive, society thrives.
+That includes her LIFT the Middle Class Act, a tax cut plan that would give families making less than $100,000 annually a credit of up to $500 a month, saying that "when we lift up the economic status of families, neighborhoods thrive, society thrives.
 All of us benefit."
 She is also taking on the controversial idea of reparations, which would provide a form of compensation to those harmed by past discrimination, such as slavery and Jim Crow.

 Harris is the second 2020 presidential candidate NPR's Morning Edition has interviewed for its Opening Arguments conversations exploring presidential hopefuls' central messages.
 The first was Sen. Cory Booker of New Jersey.